 Idyllic location near Betws-y-coed, the gateway to Snowdonia National Park, where the River Conwy meets its three tributaries the Llugwy, the Lledr and the Machno.
 Full of outdoor activities, craft, shops, galleries, pubs and historic bridges over rivers and streams.
 Discover waterfalls, river pools and hilltop lakes alongside the majestic mountains and dense woodland.
 Enjoy walking, climbing, canoeing, kayaking and fishing in breath-taking scenery.
 Climb Snowdon’s Summit, visit Surf Snowdonia, the Zip World Caverns and Go Below for adventures.
 Take a trip to Conwy Falls and Swallow Falls, pop to Dolwyddelan Castle, Conwy Castle and National Trust’s Bodnant Gardens.
 There is always something to see and do at this all year-round destination.
 Travel along the private drive up to this stunning luxury pod, in the most magical of settings, and embrace the majestic view in the National Park.

 Walk in through the front door to the stylish open-plan lounge/kitchen/diner/bedroom with log burner and all your creature comforts.
 To your left is the lovely kitchen area.
-If you decide to eat in, with purchases from local suppliers on your travels, it is well-equipped with gas oven and two ring hob, microwave and fridge.
+If you decide to eat in, with purchases from local suppliers on your travels, it is well-equipped with gas oven and two ring hob, microwave and fridge with freezer box.
 Enjoy a meal together relaxing at the dining table and chairs in this creatively designed space.
 After dinner snuggle up on the sofa, watch a film on the Smart TV and enjoy the view from the windows.
 For cosy nights in, light the log burner, turn on the underfloor heating, read the local guides and plan your holiday activities.
 After a full day out appreciate a good night’s sleep on the comfortable double bed with beautiful views to wake up to.
 Start the day with a leisurely shower, in the stylish shower room with WC, before you head out for another day exploring this beautiful area.